Justice (virtue): Christianity

-In Christian moral theology, Justice is a quality or habit which perfects the will and inclines it to render to each and to all what belongs to them.
-The object of the virtue of justice is the other person's rights, whether natural or bestowed by Church or State.
+In Christian moral theology, justice is a quality or habit which perfects the will and inclines it to render to each and to all what belongs to them.
+The object of the virtue of justice is the other person's rights, whether natural or bestowed by church or state.
 Justice requires that all persons should be left in the free enjoyment of all their rights.
-The rights which belong to every human being inasmuch as he is a person are absolute and inalienable.
+The rights which belong to every human being are absolute and inalienable.

 In Aristotle's wake, Thomas Aquinas developed a theory of proportional reciprocity, whereby the just man renders to each and all that is due to them in due proportion: what it is their moral and legal rights to do, possess, or exact.
 Justice toward God is called the "virtue of religion".

 Modern developments

 With the late modern rise in interest in virtue ethics, a new interest in articulating the virtue of justice has emerged.
-John Rawls saw justice as the typical virtue of the institution; Irene van Staveren saw it as that of the state, marked by such indicators as votes, legitimacy, public fairness and distributive rules.
+John Rawls saw justice as the typical virtue of the institution; Irene van Staveren saw it as that of the state, marked by such indicators as votes, legitimacy, public fairness, and distributive rules.